 Congressional District 20

 Incumbent: Paul Tonko (D)

 2016 presidential results: Clinton +13

 Rep. Paul Tonko, currently serving his sixth term, has been in the House since 2009 and handily defeated his 2018 Republican opponent Joe Vitollo in his upstate district.
-Newcomer Republican Elizabeth (Liz) Joy announced her campaign for Tonko’s seat in May.
-She’s a Schenectady resident and a real estate agent who is positioning herself as a hard-line conservative candidate.
-On her website she states that she is running on border security, pro-life policies, cutting taxes and keeping private health insurance.
-But she’s at a serious financial disadvantage, having raised just $59,000, according to her most recent FEC filing.
-Also in the race is a Republican Michael Seney, a Rensselaer County sheriff's deputy who hasn’t provided much information about his candidacy.
+This cycle, Republican Liz Joy will be taking on Tonko in the reliable Democratic district.
+Joy is a Schenectady resident and a real estate agent who is positioning herself as a hard-line conservative candidate.
+On her website, she states that she is running on border security, anti-abortion policies, cutting taxes and keeping private health insurance.
+But she’s at a serious financial disadvantage, having raised just over $140,000 this cycle, compared to Tonko’s more than $900,000.

 Congressional District 21